 The first explanation is, that the fires simply were to ward off evil ghosts and spirits.

 The second explanation is that the fires originally marked the beginning of the sailing season.
 We already referred to the Catholic feast days.
-Specifically for Nordfriesland, it was the start of the sailing season for the whalers leaving for the cities of Amsterdam, Altona, and Hamburg to embark on whaling ships departing from these major whaling ports.
-Read our post Happy Hunting Grounds of the Arctic to fully appreciate the involvement of the Frisians, and especially the Nordfriesen, in whaling.
+Specifically in the region of Nordfriesland the feast day of Saint Peter was the start of the sailing season for the whalers leaving for the cities of Amsterdam, Altona, and Hamburg to embark on whaling ships departing from these major whaling ports to the northern seas.
+Read our blog post Happy Hunting Grounds of the Arctic to fully appreciate the involvement of the Frisians, especially of the Nordfriesen, in whaling.
 With big fires, the loving women wanted to guide their men as long as possible when they set off to sea.

-A fourth explanation is given in a Frisian saga which tells that the origin of these fires is the celebration of Woden and bringing an offer to it.
-Men would dance with their wife or bride around the fires.
+A fourth explanation is given in a Frisian saga, which tells that the origin of these fires is the celebration of Woden and bringing an offering to it.
+Men would dance with their wives or brides around the fires.
 The day after, on February 22, the men would set sail.
-For long preachers had tried to banish this practice, but late in the nineteenth century older people still had a memory of these rituals (Muuß 1933).
+For a long time, preachers had tried to banish this practice, but in the late nineteenth century, older people still had a memory of these rituals (Muuß 1933).

-We skip habitation during the Stone Age (3,000-2,500 BC) and the many megalithic graves found on the Wadden Sea islands of Föhr and Sylt, along the coastal zone of Nordfriesland, and in the Saxon region of Dithmarschen just south of Nordfriesland.
+We skip habitation during the Stone Age (3,000-2,500 BC) and the many megalithic graves found on the Wadden Sea islands of Föhr and Sylt, along the coastal zone of Nordfriesland, and in the Saxon region of Dithmarschen, just south of that of Nordfriesland.
 Instead, we take a giant leap.
 All the way to the Roman period.

 1. Roman and Great Migration periods

 During the Roman period, the coast of Nordfriesland was relatively densely populated.
 Habitation concentrated on the so-called geests.
 Geests are sandy and gravelly soils formed as glacial outwash plain (viz. moraines).
-The word geest derives from the Frisian word güst which means 'infertile' land.
+The word geest derives from the Frisian word güst, which means ‘infertile land’.
 The geests were formed during the Saale glacial period.
 More precisely, settlements were located at the edge of geests near the fertile salt marshes.
-Especially, habitation existed on the islands of Föhr, Sylt (Archsum), Amrum, and Wiedingharde, and on parts of the Eiderstedt peninsula.
+Especially, habitation existed on the islands of Föhr, Sylt (also Archsum), Amrum, and Wiedingharde, and on parts of the Eiderstedt peninsula.
 Also, the salt marshes south of what is Nordfriesland today, the region of Dithmarschen, were quite densely populated during the Roman period.

-Eiderstedt - The Eiderstedt peninsula was formed much later, out of the islands Utholm, Westerhever, Everschop and Eiderstedt at the end of the Middle Ages and the early modern period.
-It were the Dutch who were largely responsible for this.
+Eiderstedt – The peninsula of Eiderstedt was formed much later, out of the islands of Utholm, Westerhever, Everschop, and Eiderstedt at the end of the Middle Ages and the early modern period.
+It was the Dutch who were largely responsible for this.
 Check our blog post A Croaking Ode to the Haubarg by the Eiderstedter Nachtigall for more.

 Habitation on the marshes at the mouth of the River Eider started in the first and second centuries.
-These were initially Flachsiedlungs 'surface-level settlements'.
+These were initially Flachsiedlungen, ‘surface-level settlements’.
 Settlement became possible because of a period of regression and a less energetic Wadden Sea.
 The estuary of the River Eider was an important area for transport and trade, and thus relevant for the regional economic system.
-Both on the north banks (i.e. villages Elisenhof, Tofting, and Welt) and south banks (i.e. villages Hemmerwurth and Flehderwurth) of the River Eider, settlements existed.
+Both on the northern banks (i.e., the villages of Elisenhof, Tofting, and Welt) and southern banks (i.e., the villages of Hemmerwurth and Flehderwurth) of the River Eider, settlements existed.
 Soon, from the second and third centuries onward, the yards of these settlements had to be raised because of a sea level that was rising again.
 A well-known excavation is that of Tofting in the year 1948, where the terp was initially raised to +1.85 meters above ordnance datum (MOD) in the first century, to gradually +4.08 MOD in the fifth century.
-This is in contrast to the tidal marshlands of the region of Ostfriesland and the provinces of Friesland and Groningen, where a terp culture existed centuries before the arrival of the Romans.
+This is in contrast to the tidal marshlands of the region of Ostfriesland (Germany) and the provinces of Friesland and Groningen (the Netherlands), where a terp culture existed centuries before the arrival of the Romans.
 In the region of Nordfriesland, terps only developed during the Late Roman period.

 2. The first colonization wave: the Geestfriesen

-From the eighth century onward, population in the region of Nordfriesland increased, mainly thanks to settlers emigrating from southern Frisia.
+From the eighth century onward, the population in the region of Nordfriesland increased, mainly thanks to settlers emigrating from southern Frisia.
 From which part of southern Frisia these colonists came exactly is difficult to establish.
-Probably from the area between the River Weser and the River Ems.
-These immigrants settled mainly on the geests of the three islands Sylt, Amrum, and Föhr.
-But also on parts of the salt marshes of the island of Föhr, the salt marshes of the island of Pellworm, in the Hallig-islands area, and on the Mittelrücken 'central ridge' of the Eiderstedt peninsula.
-The island of Heligoland at the North Sea was colonized too during this first migration phase.
+Probably from the area between the Lower River Weser and the Lower River Ems.
+These immigrants settled mainly on the geests of the three Wadden Sea islands of Sylt, Amrum, and Föhr.
+But also on parts of the salt marshes of the island of Föhr, the salt marshes of the island of Pellworm, in the Hallig-islands area, and on the Mittelrücken ‘central ridge’ of the peninsula of Eiderstedt.
+The island of Heligoland in the North Sea was colonized too during this first migration phase.
 Lastly, settlements developed on the higher banks at the mouth of the River Eider.
-All settlements were so-called flat-settlements.
-So no house podia or terps proper were built.
+All settlements were so-called flat settlements.
+So no house podia or terps proper were built, yet.

 Looking at the material culture, archaeological research sees parallels with grave goods of southern Frisia.
-Therefore, the new settlers, or Geestfriesen, were people who were part of the Frisian culture.
+Therefore, the new settlers, or Geestfriesen, were people who were part of Frisian culture.
 Also, many of the medieval silver coins found are sceattas of the Frisian type.
-Read our post Porcupines bore U.S. bucks about this Frisian money and free trade.
-Of course, settlers from elsewhere than southern Frisia must not be ruled out.
-Together with probably a small original population and the southern Frisians, they admixed into what became the Nordfriesen.
+Read our blog post Porcupines Bore U.S. Bucks.
+The Birth of Economic Liberalism about this Frisian money and free trade.
+Of course, settlers from areas other than southern Frisia must not be ruled out.
+Together with a probably small original population and the southern Frisians, they admixed into what became the Nordfriesen.
 From the eighth century onward, Scandinavian influence increased, possibly because of permanent settlers from that region.

 A well-known idea is that Scandinavia's oldest town Ribe, in the southwest of Denmark, was established specifically to attract this rich Frisian trade.
 Probably Ribe was founded with Frisians involved around the year 700.
 Of the early-medieval coinage, Frisian sceattas dominate the finds.
 For more about the history of Ribe and the Frisian connection, see our post To the end where it all began: ribbon Ribe.

-A thing that receives little attention from historians is that this Frisian emigration to the north took place amidst the turbulent Viking Age, and, moreover, toward and very close to the heartland of the Danes.
+A thing that receives little attention from historians is that this Frisian emigration to the north took place amidst the turbulent Viking Age and, moreover, toward and very close to the heartland of the Danes.
 How can this be explained?
+Were they welcome?
+Did they smell too awful?
+What was the reason for the Vikings to let them be?

 3. The second colonization wave: the Marschfriesen

 From the eleventh century onward, the peat soils in the region of Nordfriesland have been commercially exploited for the production of salt.
-This was already the case in the southern and western territories of Frisia, where systematic extraction of salt from peat started a few centuries earlier, say in the ninth century.
-In the process, the Frisians unlocked a huge carbon dioxide bomb into the atmosphere that lay buried for millennia along the north-western coast of Europe.
-Carbon dioxide trapped in the (former) near-endless peatlands.
+This was already the case in the southern and western territories of Frisia, where systematic extraction of salt from peat started a few centuries earlier, around the ninth century.
+In the process, the Frisians unlocked a huge carbon dioxide bomb into the atmosphere that lay buried for millennia along the north-western coast of Europe: carbon dioxide trapped in the (former) near-endless peatlands.

-During the High Middle Ages, the population of Nordfriesland increased further, despite the influence of the sea had become stronger from around the year 1000.
+During the High Middle Ages, the population of Nordfriesland increased further, despite the influence of the sea had become stronger from around the year 1000 or so.
 And, at last, from the eleventh century onward, also terps were being built.
-In addition, in the twelfth and thirteenth centuries, besides terp being raised, the construction of dykes took a flight too.
-Salt marshes which had grown naturally and silted up over the previous centuries, had become suitable for livestock and for permanent habitation.
+In addition, in the twelfth and thirteenth centuries, besides terps being raised, the construction of dykes took a flight, too.
+Salt marshes, which had grown naturally and silted up over the previous centuries, had become suitable for livestock and for permanent habitation.
 The so-called Marschfriesen moved in.
 From then on, these tidal marshlands were protected with dykes from the sea.

 It is assumed that the second wave of colonists already possessed the knowledge of how to exploit peatland, how to erect terps, and how to build dykes.
-High-skilled migrant workers, you would say in today's policy slang.
+Highly skilled migrant workers, one would say in today’s migration policy slang.
 This second wave of colonists in the eleventh century originated mainly from the mouth of the River Ems.

-From the twelfth-century chronicler Saxo Grammaticus, we learn that the new migration wave of mainly Ostfriesen, or East-Frisians, led to economic disputes between the so-called Geestfriesen predominantly living on the coastal strip on the mainland, on the one hand, and the so-called Marschfriesen or island-Frisians on the other hand.
-The Geestfriesen were bound to the leges Danica 'laws of the Danes', while the Marschfriesen were bound to the leges Frysonica 'laws of the Frisians'.
+From the twelfth-century chronicler Saxo Grammaticus, we learn that the new migration wave of mainly Ostfriesen (‘East-Frisians’), led to economic disputes between the so-called Geestfriesen predominantly living on the coastal strip on the mainland, on the one hand, and the so-called Marschfriesen or island-Frisians on the other hand.
+The Geestfriesen were bound to the leges Danica (‘laws of the Danes’), while the Marschfriesen were bound to the leges Frysonica (‘laws of the Frisians’).
 Therefore, both had different toll tariffs to pay when passing the narrow Schlei inlet.
 Furthermore, the Danish king granted the Marschfriesen free use of the tidal marshlands against a yearly payment.

-In the year 1362, the Saint Marecellus’ flood, also called the Große Mandränke in the German language, or the Grote Mandrenke in the Low-Saxon language, all meaning 'great drowning of men', radically and fundamentally reshaped much of Frisia.
-And that of the region of Nordfriesland in particular.
-Regular big losses of life, land, livestock, and of houses were something that was part of Frisian society for centuries, Nordfriesland not excluded.
-Read our post Half a million deaths.
-A forgotten North Sea disaster... to give you an idea of what living in this dangerous stretch of low-lying land meant.
+In the year 1362, the Saint Marecellus’ flood, also called the Große Mandränke in the German language, or the Grote Mandrenke in the Low-Saxon language, all meaning ‘great drowning of men’, radically and fundamentally reshaped much of Frisia, particularly the region of Nordfriesland.
+Regular significant losses of life, land, livestock, and houses were part of Frisian society for centuries, with the region of Nordfriesland not excluded.
+Read our blog post Half a million deaths.
+A forgotten North Sea disaster… to give you an idea of what living in this dangerous stretch of low-lying land meant.

 Nordfriesland from 200 AD till today

-The Marecellus' flood took much land, besides numerous lives, and it was during this great flood that the rich trading town of Rungholt on the island of Strand disappeared overnight into the Wadden Sea forever.
-Read our post How a town drowned overnight.
-After the Nordfriesen had recovered from this disaster, the Burchardi flood of 1634, also called the Zweite Große Mandränke 'second great drowning of men', put everything to waste again.
+The Marecellus flood took much land, besides numerous lives.
+And it was during this great flood that the rich trading town of Rungholt on the island of Strand disappeared overnight into the brown waters of the Wadden Sea forever.
+Read our blog post How a town drowned overnight.
+The case of Rungholt.
+After the Nordfriesen had recovered from this disaster, the Burchardi flood of 1634, also called the Zweite Große Mandränke (‘second great drowning of men’), put everything to waste once again.
 An estimated 8,000 to 15,000 people drowned that night.
-The flood washed away most of the island Strand of which only the two islands Nordstrand and Pellworm, and the two Hallig-islands Südfall and Nordstrandischmoor remain.
+The flood washed away most of the island of Strand, of which only the two islands of Nordstrand and Pellworm, and the two Hallig-islands of Südfall and Nordstrandischmoor remain.

 4. Celebrating Biikin, its origin